ChanLee49/learngit/readme.txt

-git is a vertion control system
+git is a ditribute vertion control system